andcreative/javascript30/README.md

 ##  Why?

-### JavaScript30 projects challenge to improve my javascript skills.
+### JavaScript30 projects challenge to improve my skills.

 ##  Skills Used in the Project: